kofrasa/service-locator/README.md

 ##Features
 - Provides a factory interface to facilitate creating services dependent on other contexts
 - Support for loading services from META-INF/services as will the system ServiceLoader
-- Includes a standard set of interfaces for queueing systems which implement the AMQP protocol (more later)
-- Simple service-locator configuration using java.util.Properties
+- Simple configuration using java.util.Properties

 ##Usage